WhalleyT/STACEI_old/README.md

 # STACEI
 STACEI: STructural Analysis of TCR-pEptide-MHC Interactions

 STACEI is a tool, primarily written in Python and R designed for the analysis and exploration of T-cell receptor (TCR) to peptide:major histocompatibility complex (pMHC) crystal structures.
+For more information about the specific functionality please see <citation>.

 ## Getting Started